Pshy0/pshy_merge/HELP.md

 If a command's argument is "`<player>`" or "`[target_player]`" then you only need to write the beginning of the player's name, as long as it is unique in the room.
 You can also use "`*`" to run the command on every single player.
 This works with ALL the commands.
+You can also use hexadecimal codes or words for colors (for instance "#ff0000" and "red" are both valid for red).